-Accelerating progress and holding stakeholders accountable in achieving the SDGs demand inclusive and cross-sector governance at global and county levels as never before.
+Accelerating progress and holding stakeholders accountable in achieving the SDGs demand inclusive and cross-sector governance as never before, at global and country levels.
 The AIDS response has been a pioneer in establishing inclusive governance mechanisms, including the Joint Programme.

-UNAIDS remains the only cosponsored joint programme in the United Nations system established by an intergovernmental body, ECOSOC.
-The Joint Programme is guided by its PCB, a governance structure unique in its small size and its level of inclusiveness with Member States, Cosponsors and civil society-and specifically people living with and affected by HIV-as board members, through the establishment of a constituency approach to representation.
+UNAIDS remains the only cosponsored joint programme of the UN system, established by an intergovernmental body (ECOSOC).
+The Joint Programme is guided by its Programme Coordinating Board, a governance structure unique in its small size and its level of inclusiveness with Member States, Cosponsors and civil society (and specifically people living with and affected by HIV) as board members through the establishment of a constituency approach to representation.
 Its deliberate constituency structure and openness to granting observer status further enhances inclusiveness.
-The agenda includes a standing item on leadership that allows for guest speakers to address the PCB on relevant issues.
-The two-day PCB meetings are complemented by a day-long thematic session which fosters dialogue on key topics.
+The agenda includes a standing item on leadership that allows for guest speakers to address the Board on relevant issues.
+The two-day Board meetings are complemented by a day-long thematic session which fosters dialogue on key topics.

-The UNAIDS inclusive governance model has been recognized by ECOSOC as a lesson learned for the United Nations system for progress in the sustainable development era.
-This multi-stakeholder composition has also influenced other multilateral mechanisms, such as Gavi, The Vaccine Alliance, the Global Fund and the Roll Back Malaria Partnership.
+UNAIDS' inclusive governance model has been recognized by ECOSOC as a lesson learned for the UN system for progress in the sustainable development era.
+This multistakeholder composition has also influenced other multilateral mechanisms, such as the Global Alliance for Vaccines and Immunization (GAVI), the Global Fund, and Roll Back Malaria.

-The CCO (8) gathers Cosponsor heads of agencies and facilitates the input of Cosponsors into the strategy, policies and operations of the Joint Programme, including PCB proceedings.
-The CCO is also tasked with ensuring that relevant PCB decisions are discussed by the respective boards of Cosponsors agencies and that relevant objectives in the UNAIDS global level results frameworks are incorporated into Cosponsors' results frameworks.
+The Committee of Cosponsoring Organizations (CCO)11 gathers Cosponsor Heads of Agency and facilitates the input of Cosponsors into the strategy, policies and operations of the Joint Programme, including UNAIDS Board proceedings.
+The CCO is also tasked with ensuring that relevant Board decisions are discussed by Cosponsors' respective Boards, and that relevant objectives in UNAIDS' global level results frameworks are incorporated into Cosponsors' results frameworks.

-These features make UNAIDS well positioned to assemble a diverse set of stakeholders for transformative dialogues aimed at local, regional and global action, with due attention to a broad range of issues relevant to the response; for example, workplace, education or human rights.
-Through our review, however, the panel found that these unique governance forums are not fully utilized and hampered by three core challenges that should be addressed.
+These features make UNAIDS well-positioned to assemble a diverse set of stakeholders for transformative dialogues aimed at local, regional and global action with due attention to a broad range of issues relevant to the response (e.g. workplace, education or human rights).
+Through our review, however, we found that these unique governance forums are not fully utilized and hampered by four core challenges that should be addressed.

-POLICY DELIBERATIONS WITHIN THE GOVERNANCE OF THE JOINT PROGRAMME ARE NOT SUFFICIENTLY STRATEGIC AND LINKED TO THE DELIVERY OF THE UNAIDS 2016-2021 STRATEGY IN THE CONTEXT OF THE SDGS.
+POLICY DELIBERATIONS WITHIN THE GOVERNANCE OF THE JOINT PROGRAMME ARE NOT SUFFICIENTLY STRATEGIC AND LINKED TO THE DELIVERY OF THE STRATEGY IN THE CONTEXT OF THE SDGS

-In between High-Level Meetings on AIDS in the United Nations General Assembly, there is a need for regular reviews of progress against the commitments in the 2016 Political Declaration, including the resource gaps and 2030 Agenda.
-Currently, the PCB and CCO focus mainly on the operations and contributions of the Joint Programme and devote only limited time to addressing challenges and identifying solutions in delivering on the broader global UNAIDS 2016-2021 Strategy.
-Yet, the UNAIDS Global AIDS Monitoring system covers the response and could provide a foundation for broader UNAIDS PCB discussion.
-The challenge of funding and accountability provides a prime example: the PCB dedicates significant time to reviewing the UBRAF, while forgoing the opportunity to lend its leadership to securing long-term sustainable funding for the response as a whole in an era of increasing scarcity, including the country-by-country mosaic of domestic, innovative financing and external financing from a plethora of sources.
+In between High-level Meetings on AIDS in the UN General Assembly, there is a need for regular reviews of progress against the commitments in the UN Political Declaration on Ending AIDS, including the resource gaps, and Agenda 2030.
+Today the UNAIDS Board and CCO mainly focuses on the operations and contributions of the Joint Programme, and devotes only limited time to addressing challenges and identifying solutions in delivering on the broader global UNAIDS Strategy.
+Yet, the UNAIDS Global AIDS Monitoring system covers the response and could provide a foundation for broader Board discussion.
+The challenge of funding and accountability provides a prime example: the Board dedicates significant time to reviewing the UBRAF, while forgoing the opportunity to lend its leadership to securing long-term sustainable funding for the response as a whole in an era of increasing scarcity, including the country-by-country mosaic of domestic, innovative financing and external finance from a plethora of sources.